-New Hope Cambodia’s (NHC) Child Protection Policy has been developed in order to provide a clear framework for managing and reducing the risks of child abuse by persons engaged in volunteering or working at NHC and delivering NHC’s program activities.
+New Hope Cambodia’s (NHC) Child Protection Policy has been developed in order to provide a clear framework for managing and reducing the risks of child abuse by persons either employed by NHC or by persons volunteering at NHC.

-The policy applies to all members of the NHC management team and staff, our overseas business partners and any sponsor, visitor or volunteer who will come into contact with children through NHC.
-All enquiries about this policy should be directed to firstname.lastname@example.org.
+The policy applies equally to NHC board members, all members of the NHC management team and staff, our overseas business partners, our sponsors, advisors/consultants, contractors, personnel of any organization contracted by NHC, visitor or volunteer who will come into contact with children through NHC.
+All enquiries about this policy must be directed to email@example.com.

 Purpose of this Child Protection Policy